Gaius-Augustus/Augustus/auxprogs/filterBam/README.md

 # DEPENDENCIES

-1. Bamtools' API is required for compilation.
-Bamtools allows the sorting, sampling, filtering, among other things, of BAM files.
+1. Bamtools' API **OR** SeqLib API  is required for compilation.

+    Both allows the sorting, sampling, filtering, among other things, of BAM files.
+    While SeqLib is generally faster, precompiled packages for Bamtools are available for more systems/architectures.

-  * On Ubunutu or Debian
+  * Bamtools on Ubunutu or Debian

         apt-get install bamtools libbamtools-dev

+  * SeqLib on Ubunutu or Debian

+        apt-get install libseqlib-dev libssw-dev libjsoncpp-dev

-     See [docs/INSTALL.md](../../docs/INSTALL.md#Bamtools) (Bamtools section) for further details, especially for manual installation from sources or installation without root rights.
+     See [docs/INSTALL.md](../../docs/INSTALL.md) (Bamtools or SeqLib section) for further details, especially for manual installation from sources or installation without root rights.

 2. Although not required by filterBam, it may also be convenient to have a copy of the software Samtools.
    See [docs/INSTALL.md](../../docs/INSTALL.md#SAMtools) (SAMtools section) for further details.